- Roads, Vehicles & Traffic

 As a class decide if each proposed strategy is a safe/unsafe way to manage the danger.
 For example:

-- If the hazard was a group of shrubs obstructing the view of the road, you could manage this by moving along the footpath to a place where you had a clear view in all directions before crossing the road.
+- If the hazard was a patch of shrubs obstructing the view of the road, you could manage this by moving along the footpath to a place where you had a clear view in all directions before crossing the road.

 - In rural areas with no footpaths you should walk on the side of the road facing oncoming traffic, and walk with no more than two people side by side.